-TIFFA scan is usually carried out in a high precision lab, the cost varies a little based on the facilities you opt for.
-The average TIFFA scan cost in India is usually between INR 2500 to INR 3500.
+TIFFA scan is usually carried out in a high-precision lab.
+The TIFFA scan cost varies a little based on the facilities you opt for.
+The average TIFFA scan price in India is usually between INR 2500 to INR 3500.

 How to Prepare for TIFFA Scan?

 TIFFA scan is similar to the first-trimester scan but you do need to have a full bladder for this anomaly scan.
-This is because the baby is grown big enough to been seen clearly during the scan process.
+This is because the baby has grown big enough to be seen clearly during the scan process.

-Your tummy will be exposed for the scan, it is advisable to wear two-piece cloth for the TIFFA scan.
+Your tummy will be exposed for the scan, so is advisable to wear a two-piece cloth for the TIFFA scan.
 The ultrasound doctor will access your fully grown tummy and complete the scan procedure.

 How TIFFA Scan is done?

-As said earlier, the TIFFA scan is similar to the regular scan.
+As said earlier, the TIFFA scan in pregnancy is similar to the regular scan.
 The ultrasound doctor usually applies a cold gel on your exposed tummy and the transducer is moved on the tummy to get a clear image of the baby.
-During TIFFA the doctor usually tries to get multiple views of the baby from all possible direct angles that include head to toe to get the most amount of information.
+During TIFFA the doctor usually tries to get multiple views of the baby from all possible direct angles including head to toe to get the most amount of information.

-During the TIFFA scan, the sound waves are send from the transducer which helps you to see the images of the baby’s organs and vital features on the computer screen.
-The doctor usually points the baby’s organs like face, hands while having a detailed analysis.
+During the TIFFA scan, the sound waves are sent from the transducer which helps you to see the images of the baby’s organs and vital features on the computer screen.
+The doctor usually points to the baby’s organs like face, and hands while having a detailed analysis.
 During the 3D or 4D scan, you would be able to see a good image of your baby’s face.